Artificial Placenta (ArtPlac)

 • Single interface human to machine

-Our project will develop a novel artificial placenta (ArtPlac), which will increase the use of extracorporeal life support by a factor of 20 to 60 in the neonatal population and thus save 400,000 to 1.2 million lives per year.
+Our project is developing a novel artificial placenta (ArtPlac), which will increase the use of extracorporeal life support by a factor of 20 to 60 in the neonatal population and thus save 400,000 to 1.2 million lives per year.

 What drives us towards this radical new treatment approach?

-2 million neonatal deaths that occur worldwide yearly despite the technological advancement of the last fifty years in this field (World Health Organization)¹.
+The two million neonatal deaths that occur worldwide yearly despite technological advancements in the last fifty years in this field (World Health Organization)¹.
 In many of these cases, the disturbed takeover of placental function manifests as fatal lung failure, in some cases combined with kidney failure²-⁵.
-Many of these deaths are due to limitations in application of invasive mechanical ventila¬tion, artificial lung and kidney devices.
-The latter were originally developed for adults and downscaled for neonatal care, however they do not meet the needs of newborns as they are highly invasive: In fact, mechanical ventilation damages the immature lung tissue, and artificial lung and kidney devices in addition to nutrition and blood monitoring require several surgically placed lines (Fig. 1A). in addition, these stressful treatments separate families and babies for a long time and are often not able to prevent death.
-Moreover, about 15% (worldwide 3,000 out of 20,000) infants receiving organ replacement suffer from serious side effects, and are not able to live independently afterwards, requiring several hospital admissions throughout their entire life.
+Many of these deaths are due to limitations in the application of invasive mechanical ventilation, artificial lung and kidney devices.
+The latter were originally developed for adults and downscaled for neonatal care; however they do not meet the needs of newborns as they are highly invasive.
+In fact, mechanical ventilation damages the immature lung tissue, and artificial lung and kidney devices, in addition to nutrition and blood monitoring, require several surgically placed lines (Fig. 1A).
+In addition, these stressful treatments separate families and babies for a long time and are often not able to prevent death.
+Moreover, about 15% (worldwide 3,000 out of 20,000) infants receiving organ replacement suffer from serious side effects and are not able to live independently afterwards, requiring multiple hospital admissions throughout their lifetime.
 Finally, not all newborns have access to these therapies, since organ replacement such as artificial lung therapy have strict eligibility criteria (e.g., weight > 2.2 kg) and their implementation requires highly skilled personnel in a well-equipped environment.
 Therefore, its application is currently limited to only 20,000 newborns worldwide per year.

 ArtPlac